BrandNewCongress/welcome/README.md

 ## Design projects

 We want to use Github to organize design projects as well, but we are still getting started creating our design infrastructure and brand.
 Are you a designer who wants to get involved?
-Come drop into our [Slack](http://shift-ops.brandnewcongress.org) and show us some of your work!
+Come drop into our [Slack](https://docs.google.com/forms/d/e/1FAIpQLSeg0PcO8bGcFQwAPGHCHWhd3iATbkhYpLxgVLN5EKpbSP5R-A/viewform?c=0&w=1&usp=send_form) and show us some of your work!
+We're in #brandnewcongress.

 ## How to propose and hear about new projects